BeAPI/beapi-frontend-framework/README.md

 You need a minimum of Node 12.
 Version 14 is recommended.

-### Advanced Responsive Images

-You need to work in a WordPress environment in order to make the BFF work with webpack for local dev.
-To do that you need to install [Advanced Responsive Images](https://github.com/asadowski10/advanced-responsive-images) in your `plugins` folder.

 ## Installation

 Download the latest release of BFF [here](https://github.com/BeAPI/beapi-frontend-framework/releases) and extract the zip archive into your `themes` WordPress's folder.